Alport Syndrome and the Eyes

 What is retinitis pigmentosa?

-Retinitis pigmentosa is a group of inherited problems of the retina.
+Retinitis pigmentosa (RP) is a group of inherited problems of the retina.
 The retina is a thin layer of delicate nerve tissue that lines the inside wall of the eye like the film in a camera.
 In the eye, light is focused onto the retina, which “takes the picture” and sends the image to the brain.
 Retinitis pigmentosa especially affects the peripheral part of the retina where there are many rod-shaped cells that normally provide side vision and night vision.
 In advanced cases it may also affect the sharp, central, reading vision and color vision.

 What causes retinitis pigmentosa?

 Retinitis pigmentosa is inherited through a variety of different genes.
 Because it is hereditary, other members of the family may have retinitis pigmentosa.
-However, sometimes the symptoms are mild and special testing is required.
+However, sometimes the symptoms are mild and special testing may be required.
 At other times the abnormal gene that causes retinitis pigmentosa may skip several generations.
 In these families no other members can be found to have the problem.

 What are the symptoms of retinitis pigmentosa?

 Retinitis pigmentosa may cause no symptoms in the early stages.
 And symptoms may begin early or late in life.
 Initially, night vision is impaired.
 This makes it difficult to walk in unfamiliar surroundings in dim illumination.
 When the peripheral vision (side vision) is affected, an individual with retinitis pigmentosa may accidentally bump into things that are not directly in view.
 The severity of these symptoms slowly progresses over years and may impair safe driving vision or result in legal blindness.
 The rate of progression tends to be consistent in each family affected.
 Therefore, older family members may be able to provide useful information to younger family members.
 Late in the course of retinitis pigmentosa, the central vision and color vision may be affected.
-Make a point to have trusted family and friends help to monitor your ability to drive safely and ask your doctor annually if you have sufficient vision to drive legally.
+Make a point to have trusted family and friends help to monitor your ability to drive safely and ask your doctor annually if you have sufficient vision to drive safely and legally.

 How is retinitis pigmentosa diagnosed?